FEAST offers a “New to Homeschooling” Orientation class for interested families.

-Everyone agrees that home based education is growing both in numbers and in scope, but despite some excellent pieces of research many questions remain unanswered for parents interested in this educational choice.
-The phenomenon of personalized home-based, parent directed education is remarkable for its educational success and growth nationwide.
-Despite this growth and the huge rise in enquiries via phone, website and internet support, the need for one on one home schooling orientations are in high demand.
+Everyone agrees that home-based education is growing both in numbers and in scope, but despite some excellent pieces of research, many questions remain unanswered for parents interested in this educational choice.
+The phenomenon of personalized home-based, parent-directed education is remarkable for its educational success and growth nationwide.
+Despite this growth and the huge rise in inquiries via phone, website and internet support, the need for one on one homeschooling orientations are in high demand.

-These $35 classes are open to any family wanting more information about FEAST and home schooling in general.
+These $35 classes are open to any family wanting more information about FEAST and homeschooling in general.
 Husbands and wives are encouraged to attend together if possible and children are always welcome to attend with the parent.
-Grandparents and others that will be assisting with the home based education are also encouraged to attend.
-“New to Home Schooling Orientations” are open to the public, so feel free to pass the information along to family and friends who want to know more about home schooling!
+Grandparents and others that will be assisting with the home-based education are also encouraged to attend.
+“New to Home Schooling Orientation” is open to the public, so feel free to pass the information along to family and friends who want to know more about homeschooling!

 If you live in Texas, the law states:

 Home schools are considered private schools and must use a written curriculum covering math, reading, spelling, grammar, and a course in good citizenship and must be conducted in a bona fide manner.

 2. Answer this question: Why do I want to homeschool my child?

 Parents in all 50 states have the right by law to homeschool their children.
 Each family will have its own personal reason for choosing to homeschool as the educational method for their children.
 Many families homeschool for religious reasons and many for the academic advantages that homeschooling provides.
 Regardless of your reason, homeschooling is one of the most effective ways to educate your child.
 Religious and moral content is easily integrated into your daily curriculum, producing children with high social skills and strong moral character.
 Academically, homeschool students consistently test approximately 30 points higher on standardized test than their counterparts in public or private schools.

 Research and statistics can be viewed at the National Home Education Research Institute website.